 TestRail

-TestRail is a popular tool for organising and tracking software tests.
+TestRail is a popular tool for organizing and tracking software tests.
 It’s known for detailed reports and for connecting easily with other tools.

 Pros: